Juanita Casey

 Juanita Casey (10 October 1925 – 24 October 2012) was a poet, playwright, novelist and artist as well as a horse and zebra trainer and breeder.
 Her writing celebrates her time in Ireland and the New Forest.

-Biography

-Juanita Casey was born in 1925 in England and adopted at birth.
-Her true heritage has always remained in doubt.
-She was told her mother was an Irish Traveller, Annie Mahoney, but the identity of her biological father was shrouded in mystery, though he was rumoured to have been an English Romany.

 Having been critically neglected, Casey returned to prominence with the July 2022 reissue of her darkly comic and poetic 1971 novel, The Horse of Selene.

 Early life

-Juanita was adopted into a wealthy Southampton-based brewing family by Gerald Haw Taunton Barlow (1878-1952) and his wife Mary (née Bischoff) and named Joy Barlow.
+Juanita Casey was born in 1925 in England and adopted at birth into a wealthy Southampton-based brewing family by Gerald Haw Taunton Barlow (1878-1952) and his wife Mary (née Bischoff) and named Joy Barlow.
+Her true heritage has always remained in doubt.
+Casey was told her mother was an Irish Traveller, Annie Mahoney, but the identity of her biological father was shrouded in mystery, though he was rumoured to have been an English Romany.
+In the 1980s, Casey found a birth certificate that stated that she was born Lorna at Elm Drive, Teddington to mother Bertha Louise Newman, with no recorded father.
+It is suspected the story Casey was told may hold some truth as Newman is a common British Romani surname.

 She remained in close contact with her extended family, especially an uncle, Andrew Walter Barlow, who had a farm in Herefordshire.
-Juanita always suspected he was her real father.

-A fluent Romani speaker, Andrew Barlow introduced her to the world of the circus (which overwintered on his farm), steeplechasers, horse fairs, including those in Ireland, and Gypsy vans.
-He also took her sailing, kindling a life-long love of tall ships and the sail-carrying J-class.
+Casey suspected he was her real father.
+A fluent Romani speaker, Barlow introduced her to the world of the circus (which overwintered on his farm), steeplechasers, horse fairs, including those in Ireland, and Gypsy vans.
+He also took her sailing, kindling a life-long love of tall ships and the sail-carrying J-class yacht.

 Education

-Juanita Casey's education included three boarding schools, among them Elmers Court in Lymington, Hampshire from which she was expelled.
+Casey's education included three boarding schools, among them Elmers Court in Lymington, Hampshire from which she was expelled.
 When the family moved to Branksome Park, Bournemouth, she attended art school there.

 First marriage

-Following the outbreak of the Second World War, Juanita, aged 16, was working on the land in Cheselbourne Dorset.
+Following the outbreak of the Second World War, Casey was working on the land in Cheselbourne, Dorset.
 Here in 1945, aged 19, she met and married gentleman farmer John "Crusoe" Fisher.
-She had also become friends with the Powys brothers John Cowper Powys who she visited in Wales and Theodore with whom she often walked, reminiscing on his friendship with Thomas Hardy.
+She had also become friends with the Powys brothers.
+She visited John Cowper Powys in Wales and went for walks with Theodore, reminiscing on his friendship with Thomas Hardy.